 The Vermont Cheesemakers Festival

-The sixth annual festival on July 20 at Shelburne Farms will feature over 200 cheeses from more than 40 cheesemakers, as well as dozens of artisan food producers and local wine, beer and spirit producers.
+The annual festival at Shelburne Farms features over 200 cheeses from more than 40 cheesemakers, as well as dozens of artisan food producers and local wine, beer and spirit producers.
 Tasting, pairing and sampling opportunities will be coupled with cheesemaking and cooking demonstrations, and workshops throughout the day.
 The event sells out in advance every year, so order your tickets today!
-We’re looking forward to returning to the event this year — our first time back since 2010.
+We’re looking forward to returning to the event this year—our first time back since 2010.
 Visit vtcheesefest.com.

 Swimming at the Dorset Quarry